eGain (NASDAQ:EGAN) Issues Q1 2023 Earnings Guidance

-A number of brokerages have recently commented on EGAN.
-Craig Hallum reduced their target price on shares of eGain from $18.00 to $14.00 and set a buy rating for the company in a research report on Friday, September 9th.
-TheStreet cut shares of eGain from a c rating to a d+ rating in a research report on Wednesday.
-Finally, StockNews.com upgraded shares of eGain from a buy rating to a strong-buy rating in a research report on Thursday.
+A number of equities research analysts recently weighed in on the stock.
+StockNews.com cut shares of eGain from a strong-buy rating to a buy rating in a research report on Friday.
+Craig Hallum dropped their price target on shares of eGain from $18.00 to $14.00 and set a buy rating on the stock in a research note on Friday, September 9th.
+Finally, TheStreet lowered shares of eGain from a c rating to a d+ rating in a research report on Wednesday, September 21st.

 eGain Company Profile